"Life's A Twitch!" ®

 New section: Starve that Tic!

-Interactive widgets permit completion of steps & tracking of progress from right within the book!
+Interactive widgets permit completion of steps & tracking of progress from right within the book (iBookstore edition) or via download from a Kindle 'K'ompanion webpage (Kindle edition)!

 All-new multimedia elements and summaries to enhance engagement & accessibility!

-A 2012 audio interview with Dr. Dunc has been embedded into the book, accompanied by a slideshow of pictures taken from the Life's A Twitch! website.
+Access to a 2012 audio interview with Dr. Dunc comes with the book, accompanied by a slideshow of pictures taken from the Life's A Twitch! website!

 Hey.
 Got tics?
 You’re not alone.
 Up to one in five kids will have at least one tic at some point.
 Including the guy who wrote this book!